SaasyKumar/quiz_app/README.md

 - Do random later first right flow
 - if the options are list map it with a b c d before giving it an id , then shuffle the components
 - Add sound for timer
+- blue/green hues improve recall, while red increases attention but not memory.
+- A start quizz maybe and in that we can choose show answer at last or not.

 # Learning